FreemapSlovakia/imposm3/README.md

 It is designed to create databases that are optimized for rendering (i.e. generating tiles or for WMS services).

-Imposm >=3 is written in Go and it is a complete rewrite of the previous Python implementation.
-Configurations/mappings and cache files are not compatible with Imposm 2, but they share a similar architecture.

 The development of Imposm is sponsored by [Omniscale](https://omniscale.com/).

 *Imposm is in production use by the authors.
 It is actively maintained, with a focus on resolving future incompatibilities with dependencies such as PostGIS.
 However, there is no capacity for end-user support, and no new features will be developed beyond its existing scope.*